Jaaaxe/microbit-etch-a-sketch/README.md

 **Button A**: Control the current pixel vertically.
 Press to move the pixel by one space.\
 **Button B**: Control the current pixel horizontally.
 Press to move the pixel by one space.\
-**Button A+B**: Set the pixel at its current position.
-A collection of *set pixels*\
+**P0 Contact**: Touching the P0 contact with GND sets the pixel at its current position.\
-                make up your pixel art.\
+A collection of *set pixels* make up your pixel art.\
-**Button Reset**: Clear your board using the reset button the back
+**P2 Contact**: Touching the P2 contact with GND clears your board.

 ## Warnings
-Pressing the A+B input on the microbit isn't always registered due to how\
+Touching the P0 / P2 contact input on the microbit isn't always registered due to how\
-quickly the buttons need to be pressed.
+you might not always get proper contact.
 But art takes patience ;).

 # Have Fun!